+VI.A.1.a).(3)

-VI.A.1.a).(3) Patient Safety Events Reporting, investigati events, near misses, a
+Patient Safety Events

 Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
 Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities.